Media Native

 }

-3. Write JSON to a string and use the \ character to escape quotes.
+3. Write your JSON in one line and use the \ character to escape quotes.

 Example of JSON with escaped quotes